Immune System:

 The innate immunity system is what we are born with and it is nonspecific; all antigens are attacked pretty much equally.
 It is genetically based and we pass it on to our offspring.

-Surface Barriers Or Mucosal Immunity
+Surface Barriers or Mucosal Immunity

 - 1. The first and, arguably, most important barrier is the skin.
 The skin cannot be penetrated by most organisms unless it already has an opening, such as a nick, scratch, or cut.